 Updated: 3rd November 2015

-Dieng Plateau, the sulphuric marshy land in Java, has started to gain much more attention as a tourist destination over recent years.
-If you are looking for an Indonesia experience with a local feel, add this to your itinerary.
+Dieng Plateau, a sulphuric marshy land in Java, has started to gain much more attention as a tourist destination over recent years.
+If you are looking for an Indonesian experience with a local feel, add this to your itinerary.

-Located a few hours drive from the temple of Borobudur, this was one of my favourite parts of exploring the central island on this never ending archipelago.
+Located a few hours’ drive from the temple of Borobudur, this was one of my favourite parts of exploring the central island of this never-ending archipelago.
 It’s a great addition to your trip after exploring the best of Yogyakarta, a royal city in central Java.